 Have you met Caitlyn since her transition?

-Yes, I met Caitlyn at the GLAAD Awards this past May in New York City for the first time.
+Yes, I met Caitlyn at the GLAAD Awards [in May 2016] in New York City for the first time.
 I’d known Bruce for all those years, but I’d never met Caitlyn.
 It was the pivotal moment for me that helped me to understand, when I looked and saw that three things were the same: the eyes, the voice, and to hold the hand.
 I knew that was the person that I know.

 It’s interesting that you, and probably most other people, had no idea what was really going on with Jenner’s identity struggle in the ‘70s.